Vectorphy/Chief-Productivity-Officer/docs/cog-tasks.md

 ## Event Listeners

-The  `tasklist`  cog does not currently use any event listeners.
+The  `tasks`  cog does not currently use any event listeners.
 However, you could consider adding event listeners for events like:

 -   `on_member_join`: To automatically create a task list for new members joining the server.
 -   `on_raw_reaction_add`: To allow users to mark tasks as complete by reacting to them in the task list embed.

 ## Internal Logic

-The  `tasklist`  cog uses the  `database.py`  module to store and retrieve task list information.
+The  `tasks`  cog uses the  `database.py`  module to store and retrieve task list information.
 It interacts with the  `tasks`  collection in the database, which stores the following information for each task:

 -   `user_id`: The ID of the Discord user who created the task.
 -   `description`: The description of the task.